What is Tule Springs?

 As it is developed, Tule Springs Fossil Beds National Monument will provide educational opportunities, especially first-hand experience in several fields of earth science, for students in Clark County and the surrounding areas.
 The area is also supported and utilized by state higher education institutions, and is expected to be a significant educational and research resource far into the future.

-Further Information/Teacher Resources:
+Further Information and Educator/Student Resources:

 - U.S. Geological Survey (USGS) Paleohydrology of Desert Wetlands